Click on

 (email link here) telling

-me which one you want using the top left picture they are
+me which one you would like to purchase using the top left picture.

 numbered one to four from left to right.
 Number 1 the far